beginning of content

 Caesarean wound

-You may have a waterproof dressing for 2 days.
-Once the dressing is removed you won’t need another one unless your healthcare professional recommends it.
+You may have a waterproof dressing on for 2 days.
+Once the dressing is removed you won't need another one unless your healthcare professional recommends it.

-Tips to care for your caesarean wound
+Tips for your caesarean wound

 What are signs my wound may be infected or not healing normally?